eProsima/vulcanexus/docs/rst/enhancements/keys/topic-keys.rst

 When any new data is available in the sensors, it is transmitted through the corresponding topic and all the subscribers attached to that topic receive the message.

 In this situation, each of the sensors has a dedicated topic for transmitting its data.
-This suggests excessive resource usage because the middleware has to create and manage additional entities (topics, publications, and subscriptions) and can potentially lead to a discovery overhead as the number of sensors scale up.
+This suggests excessive resource usage because the middleware has to create and manage additional entities (topics, publishers, and subscriptions) and can potentially lead to a discovery overhead as the number of sensors scale up.

 Understanding Keyed Topics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^